karkman/MetagenomeCourse2019/R_for_overdispersed_data/Metagenomics_course.md

 ![](Metagenomics_course_files/figure-markdown_github/unnamed-chunk-4-1.png)

 We can see that there are more purple points on the left.
-Let's test if the difference we see visually is also statistically significant using adonis function from the 'vegan' package.
+Let's test if the difference we see visually is also statistically significant using the 'adonis' function from the vegan package.
+Now we will also square root transform the count table which can be accessed by using the function 'otu_table' from the phyloseq package.

 ``` r
 #We use a square root transformation for the data to even out variation